namnd/namnd.github.io/content/posts/retrospective-4dww.md

 ### Dedicate time for career growth

 My passion for tech is still very much alive.
-I love challenging myself, put myself out of comfort zone.
+I love challenging myself, putting myself out of comfort zone.
 However, often the case, it's easier said than done.
 While enjoying a great work-life balance, I feel like the best things I can do is keep learning, exploring things.
 I hope to write another post to share things I want to learn this year.